VennelaPrathapani/Docker-learning/README.md

     docker images

-Tag the imagename sing this command
+Tag the imagename using this command

     docker tag imagename:tag username/imagename:tag